 Customer Union Club Hotel reviews are quite positive on Marriott’s site – 4.7/5.
 Those who didn’t offer a 5 star rating generally did so based on price, noting that it is a bit expensive.
 On Google it has a 4.4/5 star review based upon 558 reviews.

-We had a lovely time at the Union Club Hotel and I have a sneaking suspicion you will too.
-If you have any questions about the experience or need recommendations about the West Lafayette/Lafayette area, we’ve been here for seven years now, so we consider ourselves locals now.
+We had a lovely time at the Union Club Hotel and I have a sneaking suspicion you may feel the same.
+If you have any questions about the experience or need recommendations about the West Lafayette/Lafayette area, we’ve been here for seven years now.
+We consider ourselves local now and love sharing our knowledge of the area.